 Please contact us in writing to access your information, with proof of your identity.
 We’ll reply to your request within one calendar month.
 Any request will be considered fully and if we are unable to comply, a full explanation will be provided.

 Also contact us in writing if you wish us to update or delete your information.
-We will take the necessary reasonable steps to identify your data and delete any live data we hold, unless we have a legitimate reason to retain this.
+We’ll take the necessary reasonable steps to delete the relevant data, unless we have a legitimate reason to keep it

 How do we use your personal information?

 We use your information only for the reasons we tell you when we collect it or as this policy outlines.
 Exceptions are where:

 - you consent to it being used for another purpose